-The Belgian Army, known in the country's two national languages (French/Dutch) as Armée Belge/Belgisch Leger or "ABL", is one of the few national military forces (along with Sweden) to have used the CJ-3A "civilian Jeep" for combat reconnaisance and as a weapons carrier, including their fleet of ENTAC anti-tank-missile Jeeps in the 1960s.
+The Belgian Army, known in the country's two national languages (French/Dutch) as Armée Belge/Belgisch Leger or "ABL", is one of the few national military forces (along with Sweden, Switzerland and Spain) to have used the CJ-3A "civilian Jeep" for combat reconnaisance and as a weapons carrier, including their fleet of ENTAC anti-tank-missile Jeeps in the 1960s.

 Many U.S. Army jeeps were put out of action during the "Battle of the Bulge" in the Ardennes forest of Belgium in December 1944.
 Left on the battlefield to later be recovered by the local population, they were then given a new life in farming and forestry.
 (1)